Tyrn/wei/the-insider-en.typ

      Shavash laughed.

-     "I  was not  always rich - have you forgotten that?
+     "I  was not  always rich---have you forgotten that?
 Do you know how  I became literate?
 I stood  next  to announcement  boards  and  compared  the herald's words  with  letters.
 My  father  was  the  poorest  shaman in the village; I stole on the streets and drank out of mud  pools.
-I was lucky - I met Nan and instead of ending  up in a gang, I ended up in  the White Buzhva Lycee.
+I was lucky---I met Nan and instead of ending  up in a gang, I ended up in  the White Buzhva Lycee.
 Not that it would make any difference to an Earthman...
 When I was an official  seven years ago,  I  had been  waiting  for my arrest, torture and